openhab/openhab1-addons/bundles/binding/org.openhab.binding.cardio2e/README.md

     ```
 * **ZONES**:
 `c2e="ZONES,zone_number,zone_type"`
 can be bound to a 'Contact' or 'Switch' item type, where 'zone_number' is a value between 1 and 16 that represents the Cardio IIé alarm zone number you want to monitor, and 'zone_type' is a value that specifies zone type defined in Cardio system config: 'OPEN' for NO (normally open), 'CLOSED' for NC (normally closed) and 'NORMAL' for EOL (end of line resistor).
 WARNING: Alarm zones state detection is disabled by default for minimum use of resources.
-In order to monitorize alarm zones you must set parameter 'zones=true' in binding configuration.
+In order to monitor alarm zones you must set parameter 'zones=true' in binding configuration.
 *Invert value*: Can be enabled by adding '!' symbol before 'ZONES', so the reported status of the Cardio alarm zone will be inverted.
 Examples:
     ```